jsqw/SRL-neon/README.md

 Automatically completes the four different rooms of the minigame.

+In the Creature Graveyard room the bot will run in suicide for points, unless you have unlocked the Bones to peaches spell and configured it on line 16.

 ## Using Simba with RuneLite

 This guide is tailored for users familiar with the 32-bit version of Simba, such as those installed via the waspscripts.com automatic installer.